brad-ross/apm/README.md

+This repository contains the code to implement the methods and simulations described in ["Estimating Counterfactual Matrix Means with Short Panel Data"](https://arxiv.org/abs/2312.07520) by Lihua Lei and Brad Ross

 ## Setup

 The code in this repository is written in a mix of `julia` and `R`, so both need to be installed to be able to run it.